Dr Sarah Stacey

 Sarah has also worked for a number of years in drug & alcohol services and is able to offer psychological intervention to individuals affected by their own or someone else’s substance misuse.

 Sarah is trained in Cognitive Behavioural Therapy (CBT) and is able to offer CBT as recommended by the National Institute of Health & Care Excellence (NICE) for common mental health problems such as anxiety and depression.
-Sarah is also trained in Eye Movement Desentisation and Reprocessing (EMDR), which is recommended in NICE for the treatment of traumatic events.
+Sarah is also completed all four stages of training in Eye Movement Desentisation and Reprocessing (EMDR), which is recommended in NICE for the treatment of traumatic events.

 Sarah maintains an interest in ‘third wave’ CBT approaches such as Compassion Focussed Therapy and aims to integrate the principles of these into her work.
 Sarah believes strongly in the importance of the therapeutic relationship and works hard to create and safe and supportive environment in which clients can explore and resolve emotional difficulties.